 It’s no secret that marketing is perhaps one of the best industries to get into if you want to make some good money, even if you’ll be learning as you go along.
 Unlike the likes of engineering and many others, in the marketing industry a failure doesn’t make for an expensive lesson to learn.
 I mean you can’t burn or break stuff like electronic components, as you would if you were learning the ropes in the field of electronics engineering, for example.

-Marketing is also one of those fields to which the entry barriers are quite low.
-You don’t need a degree to earn money referring clients to an insurance company that will compensate you for each referral, for example.
+Marketing is also one of those fields in which the entry barriers are quite low.
+You wouldn’t need a degree to earn money referring clients to a car insurance company similar to one sure insurance or others in your area, that will compensate you for each referral, for example.
 All you need to do is match the clients with the service that’s most appropriate to them.

 Be that as it may though, actually making a success out of one’s foray into the marketing field isn’t as easy as is suggested by the low barriers of entry.
 With that our case study of the anatomy of a great marketing campaign comes into focus, featuring referrals to the insurance industry as the subject.